himansu1211/Restaurant-Management-System/README.md

 A comprehensive Python-based GUI application for managing restaurant billing and orders.
 Built using Tkinter, this system allows users to select food and drink items, calculate totals, generate receipts, and perform basic calculations.

+**Note:** This is a desktop GUI application designed to run locally on Windows, macOS, or Linux systems.
+It is not a web application and cannot be deployed to web platforms like Heroku, GitHub Pages, or web servers.
+Attempting to deploy it as a web app will result in errors such as "404 page not found" because Tkinter requires a local desktop environment to display the GUI.

 ## Features

 - **Menu Management**: Select from a variety of drinks (Cocktail, Iced Tea, Hot Chocolate, etc.) and Filipino dishes (Fried Chicken, Kare Kare, Crispy Pata, etc.)